-Amur River Valley in the Soviet Far East
+The range of the Amur Tiger is the Amur River Valley in the Soviet Far East.

 Red deer, wild pigs, serow.
 In summer they eat grass, cedar nuts, fruits and berries.